 Many of the troubles we experience are because we hide things from ourselves.
 By paying attention to your interactions, I aim to try to help you become more open with yourselves and each other.

-Since my training has been integrative, I may draw on other models of therapy while we work (such as Cognitive Behavioural Therapy) which allows me to facilitate the most effective therapy for each individual client.
+Since my training has been integrative, I may draw on other models of therapy while we work such as Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) and Internal Family Systems (IFS), which allows me to facilitate the most effective therapy for each individual client.

 I recognise that all my clients are individuals, with different and complex relationship and family histories.
 What works and supports one client or couple may not work with another.
 We will work collaboratively to find the best way forward for you.

-Overall, I like to work holistically, attending to the body, mind and spirit.
+Overall, I like to work holistically, attending to the link between the body and mind.
 The focus will be your relationship, but we may consider how patterns of behaviour influence other aspects of your life as well.